limaCodeLab/limaCodeLab/README.md

 <p>ALOHA!!!
 Welcome to my page!

   </br> 👋 Hi!
-I'm Alan, a Brazilian tech enthusiast with 3 years of experience in the field.
+I'm Alan, a Brazilian tech enthusiast with over 5 years of experience in the field.
 Currently, I'm immersed in Java Backend Development with aspirations to become a Solutions Architect.
 When I'm not coding, you'll find me catching some waves – I'm equally passionate about technology and surfing!

   </br> 🚀 Dive into my repository where you'll discover a diverse collection of Java projects, software architectures, web development wonders, APIs, Cloud solutions, and automated testing scripts.